The Origin of German Tragic Drama: Kracauer's summary of the Prologue

+Early promotion

-Siegfried Kracauer’s later protégé Theodor Adorno at the Frankfurter Zeitung’s art-desk went on to become the Ursprung’s greatest disciple, teaching the book as a seminar course at Frankfurt University on several occasions.
+Siegfried Kracauer's later protégé Theodor Adorno at the Frankfurter Zeitungs art-desk went on to become the Ursprungs greatest disciple, teaching the book as a seminar course at Frankfurt University on several occasions.

-For those who understand—all at once—terms like ‘Hegelian synthesis’, ‘German Idealism’ in relation to the World Spirit or zeitgeist, Molitor’s conceptions of the linguistic mysticism in the Kabbalah, and what we might call the ur-Marxist style dialectical materialism: Benjamin is attempting a reconciliation of all these hermeneutic strategies in one fell swoop in the space of a single monograph whose subject—Trauerspiel—was already, in itself, quite obscure.
+Benjamin is attempting a reconciliation of different hermeneutic strategies --‘Hegelian synthesis’, ‘German Idealism’ in relation to the World Spirit or zeitgeist, Molitor's conceptions of the linguistic mysticism in the Kabbalah, and the Marxist style dialectical materialism-- in the space of a single monograph.

-Given that readers familiar with even one of these discourses are likely to be unfamiliar with the other three strains of methodology actively transforming themselves as they intersect in the Ursprung, it is readily understandable that almost know one knew what to make of the book over the half-century prior to its rediscovery.
-This came in the wake of Benjamin’s sudden (belatedly sudden) rise to global fame in certain academic and artistic circles in the late 1960’s.
-Especially called to Benjamin, were all-stars of the counter-culture who had academic chops but worked independently in the new journalism outside of the academy.
+Given that readers familiar with even one of these discourses are likely to be unfamiliar with the other three strains of methodology actively transforming themselves as they intersect in the Ursprung, it is readily understandable that almost no one knew what to make of the book over the half-century prior to its rediscovery.
+This came in the wake of Benjamin's sudden rise to global fame in certain academic and artistic circles in the late 1960s.
+Especially called to Benjamin were all-stars of the counter-culture who had academic chops but worked independently in the new journalism outside of the academy.
 For example: Susan Sontag, John Berger, Marshall McLuhan etc. For the most part these three (who were major voices in the zeitgeist) owe the concepts and theories that made them famous to Benjamin.

-To explain Benjamin’s appeal to this later generation it may be well to remark (since we’ve only just mentioned the Frankfurter Zeitung) that one of his final articles for this fine German daily newspaper was a meditation on the mystical dimensions that opened to him on a visit to Marseilles when he performed one of his several experiments (whose true number is scarcely known to historians) in smoking a high-dose of hashish to observe the way in which it would alter his perceptions.
+To explain Benjamin's appeal to this later generation it may be well to remark that one of his final articles for the Frankfurter Zeitung was a meditation on the mystical dimensions that opened to him on a visit to Marseilles when he performed one of his several experiments in smoking a high-dose of hashish to observe the way in which it would alter his perceptions.
 Benjamin was early on the train of cannabinoids, mescaline and more generally “winning youth to the revolution by chemical sacraments” as he was on a great many other trends in thought and experimentation that would find massively scaled popular traction only later on in the century.